 Qing Qu is an assistant professor in the ECE Division of the Electrical Engineering and Computer Science department of the College of Engineering, University of Michigan – Ann Arbor.
-He is also affiliated with the Michigan Center for Applied and Interdisciplinary Mathematics (MCAIM).
+He is also affiliated with the Michigan Center for Applied and Interdisciplinary Mathematics (MCAIM), and the Michigan Institute for Data Science (MIDAS).

 Zhihui Zhu (equal), Tianyu Ding (equal), Jinxin Zhou, Xiao Li, Chong You, Jeremias Sulam, Qing Qu (2021).
 A Geometric Analysis of Neural Collapse with Unconstrained Features.
-In Submission.
+(NeurIPS’21, spotlight, top 3%)

 Qing Qu, Yuexiang Zhai, Xiao Li, Yuqian Zhang, Zhihui Zhu (2020).
 Analysis of the Optimization Landscapes for Overcomplete Representation Learning.
 ICLR’20, oral, top 1.9%.